Surrealism-All/SurrealismUI/README.md

 ### Github

 1. GoTo ：https://github.com/Surrealism-All/SurrealismUI/releases
-2. Find the latest release
+2. Find the latest release and download
+3. unzip and add into your project

 ## QuickStart